codemagic-ci-cd/codemagic-docs/content/yaml-testing/testing.md

 Test scripts are added under `scripts` in the [overall architecture](../getting-started/yaml#template), before the build commands.

 You can display test results visually in the build overview if you use an expanded form of the script in `codemagic.yaml`.
 Just include the `test_report` field with a glob pattern matching the test result file location.
-Supported test report formats are [Junit XML](https://llg.cubic.org/docs/junit/) and `.JSON` for Flutter's `--machine` report.
+We support every test runner, including GoTest, RSpec, PHPUnit, Karma, PyTest, ESLint, Cucumber, ExUnit, Mocha, CargoTest, and JUnit.
+If your test runner can export [Junit XML](https://llg.cubic.org/docs/junit/) and `.JSON` for Flutter's `--machine` report test results, Codemagic can use it.

 For instructions on testing your app on real devices in Firebase Test Lab, refer [here](./firebase-test-lab).